Beirut rescuers search site for possible survivor 30 days after explosion - Local News 8

 One person survived 28 days under rubble in Haiti, he added.

-A crowd that had gathered at the site were upset with the decision to call off the search.
-A few people climbed on top of the rubble, attempting to continue searching themselves.
+“That breath is our last breath.
+It’s our last hope.
+You should all be ashamed,” yelled protester Melissa Atallah.
 One woman was heard saying: “We have been here for a month, can’t you stay up for one night?”

-Others told the rescuers that they didn’t “want the truth” and that they would take matters into their own hands.
+Scores poured into the site of the rescue effort after the Chilean team had left, demanding the immediate resumption of the operation.
+One woman said she ordered a crane, while other protesters climbed up the wreckage offering to search for the body themselves.

+Tension continued to grow until soldiers told the protesters that the team and its equipment would be returning to the site imminently.

 The explosion tore through Beirut’s port on August 4, killing 190 people, injuring more than 6,000, and leaving more than 300,000 displaced from their homes.